ayrshare/social-media-api/README.md

 ### History

 Get a history of all posts and their current status in descending order.
 Returns a promise that resolves to an array of post objects.
+See the [history endpoint](https://docs.ayrshare.com/rest-api/endpoints/history) for more details.

 ``` javascript
 const historyResponse = await social.history({